 I do want to mention, that if you don’t like how the sides of your letter looks, then erase it and try again.
 Since the edges of the letter fronts are burned in, they won’t get damaged.

 Once the lines are in place, then using a writer pen tip to burn along the outer edges of the side of the letter.
+After the pencil lines have been burned over, then use an eraser and rubbed over the area to remove residual graphite.

 With this type of letter, I often keep things simple and burn it to a uniform color.